dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 ### The Data Challenge: Optimizing for a Home Server

-While this sound level data is incredibly valuable, accessing it required a solution tailored to my home lab server, which is an old Dell laptop running Home Assistant in Proxmox.
+While this **Sound Level** data is incredibly valuable, accessing it required a solution tailored to my home lab server, which is an old Dell laptop running Home Assistant in a virtual machine of Proxmox.
 By the way [here I got the inspiration to build it](https://www.youtube.com/watch?v=wX75Z-4MEoM).

 Sound level data from BirdNET-GO can be published via **MQTT** or accessed through a **Prometheus-compatible endpoint**, and it's typically consumed by databases such as [**InfluxDB**](https://www.influxdata.com/) for high-resolution time series, and for its visualization is common to use tools like [Grafana](https://grafana.com/grafana/?plcmt=products-nav).

-But dedicating that much processing power to a separate database in InfluxDB and Grafana wasn't a viable option for my old laptop as home server.
+But dedicating that much processing power and space to a separate database in InfluxDB and for Grafana to visualize wasn't a viable option for my old laptop as home server.
 To keep the resource load minimal, I decided on a low-tech, simple and diferent approach:

 I leveraged BirdNET-Go's tight integration with Home Assistant and created a simple **automation** to capture the necessary sound level attributes and write them directly to a local **CSV file**.
 This file now serves as my lightweight data repository, ready for deeper analysis and visualization using **R**.